stevenwaterman/Lexoral/terraform/manual_setup_required.md

 Run `terraform init` and `terraform apply` on the two bootstrap projects to create the remote state buckets

-# APIs

-Lexoral makes use of a number of APIs that need to be manually enabled before you can do `terraform apply` on a new project:

 # In-console setup

 * Add an Email/Password provider to Identity Platform